Microsoft DOS telnet command

-The availability of this command has only been listed as Windows 2000 and Windows XP because these are the only two versions of Microsoft Windows that support the telnet command from the command prompt (with additional switches).
+This command has only been listed as Windows 2000 and XP because these are the only two versions of Microsoft Windows that support the telnet command from the command line.
 Additional information and help about using telnet from any version of Windows can be found on our telnet help page.

 The telnet command is an external command that is available in the below Microsoft operating systems.

 telnet [host [port]]

 |host||specifies the hostname or IP address of the remote computer to connect to.|

 |display||display operating parameters|